QuentinRa/blog.quentinra.dev/info/php/basic/functions.md

 **Adding types**

-If you know what are the type of an argument or the return type, then since PHP7 you can add it.
+If you know what are the types of an argument or the return type, then since PHP7 you can add it.

 ```php